 That would mean divers, for example, could be charged an entry fee to snorkel a particular sea grass bed.
 Craig said this would create a new market based on "competition between commodities and amenities users - to translate the new economic demands into a political will to better protect marine ecosystems and the services that they provide."

 These are intriguing ideas that we will be exploring later in this series, but the bulk of attention is focusing on exercises in freshwater systems.
-These seem, on the surface, to most closely resemble the challenges of the sea - and will be the subject of our next installment.
+These seem, on the surface, to most closely resemble the challenges of the sea.